vtex/shoreline/styleguides/admin/documentation/layouts/page-header.md

 ### With Link

-The back-link is present if `onPopNavigation` property is passed.
+The back-link is present if the `onPopNavigation` property is passed.

 ```jsx
 <PageHeader onPopNavigation={() => alert('onPopNavigation()')}>